Defending Yourself: Why It Is A Good Idea

 The second step is to force ourselves to change our immediate focus.

 If we find we are too complacent due to being over defended, we learn to lower our shields ever so slightly to let in more truth.
-By this I mean, we force our minds to engage the facts that we have been ignoring and we tolerate our increasing anxiety.
-The point is to let in as much information as we can until our anxiety starts to paralyze us.
-Then we allow our minds to revert back to their preferred defensive stance until our anxiety lowers again.
+By this I mean, we force our minds to engage the facts that we have been ignoring as we work to tolerate our increasing anxiety.
+The point is to continue to gather data until our anxiety starts to paralyze us.
+Then we allow our mind to revert back to its preferred defensive stance until our anxiety lowers again.
 For instance, if our anxiety is so low about how to spend our unanticipated free hour that we are staring numbly out the window, we will want to pull our attention back into the room and think about how precious the next hour is.
-If we keep forgetting to phone the doctor back to get the results of our medical test, we may want to write ourselves a huge reminder note to bring that need back into focus.

 If we find we are too apprehensive due to being under defended, we practice turning our gaze away from the fearful object for a moment or two.
-Because the mind will not tend to respond to the request to focus on nothing, we learn to give it something else to think about as a distraction.
-The classic cognitive/behavioral intervention called “thought stopping” involves using a carefully visualized, bright red stop sign for distracting ourself.
-Other strategies include using humor, music, reading, exercise, conversation or even, in some very difficult situations, counting – anything that will give us a moment’s break from the hyperfocus.
+Because the mind will not tend to respond to the request to focus on nothing, we learn to give it something else to think about as a replacement.
+The classic cognitive/behavioral intervention called thought stopping involves carefully visualizing a bright, red stop sign as a distraction.
+Other strategies include using humor, music, reading, exercise, conversation or even, in some very difficult situations, counting to 100 by sixes – anything that will give us a moment’s break from the hyperfocus.
 If we find ourselves paralyzed with indecision about how to spend our precious next hour, we may need to focus on the hummingbirds outside our window for a moment while our anxiety subsides.
-If we are so anxious about calling the doctor that our heart is racing, we may need to visualize asking someone to do it with us.

 If we can only initially manage the new behavior of forced engagement or forced disengagement for 15 seconds, that’s fine.
 We try it for 15 seconds and retreat into the safe familiarity of our default setting.
 Perhaps next time we can maintain the new behavior for 20 seconds.
 The more we practice these thought struggles, as with all new behaviors, the better we get at them.

-With each glance we increase our capacity to tolerate a new truth.
-Eventually, our minds develop the skill and trust that allow them to maintain a good, semi-permeable focus – letting in just the right amount of data.
+With each glance toward or away, we increase our capacity to tolerate a new level of anxiety.
+Eventually, our mind develops the skill and trust that allows it to maintain a good, semi-permeable focus – letting in just the right amount of data.
 We will also learn to act more quickly in a boundary situation to control our focus before we allow our anxiety to be either turned off or turned up.
-As our ability to select an appropriate level of defense increases, we will begin to feel that our defenses are appropriately self-protective rather than incarcerating – they work for us rather than against us.
+As our ability to select an appropriate level of attention increases, we can rest assured that our defenses are appropriately self-protective rather than subversive – they work for us rather than against us.

 The pith

 To recap the process of designing a good defensive system: You learn to control the focus of your mind by first finding where it wants to send its attention.
 Your typical level of anxiety will tell you where your mind tends to go.
 If you're terribly anxious, you metaphorically have your nose pressed right up against the middle of the threat.
-If you're complacent to the point of numbness, you have turned your back on a flow of important data.
-If either of these states describe your level of anxiety, make sure you have eliminated shame and then get curious about how much you can move the focus of your mind.
+If you're complacent to the point of numbness, you have turned your back on important data.
+If either of these states describes your level of anxiety, make sure you have eliminated shame and then get curious about how much you can move the focus of your mind.
 Shift your attention as necessary until the incoming flow of information is balanced between your ability to handle the anxiety and the need for incoming data.
+Existentialists believe that if you’re a little nervous, you’re probably a lot alive.

 © Copyright 2024 Jan Iversen.
 All rights reserved.